 Key international foundations that fund researchers at the Meilahti Campus include NordForsk, which provides funding for Nordic research cooperation, the Association for International Cancer Research AICR and the Juvenile Diabetes Research Foundation JDRF.
 Finally, pharmaceutical companies also provide international funding under international research agreements.

-The committee issues statements on proposals for investigator-driven medical research at the Faculty, where necessary.
+The Research Ethics Committee of the Faculty of Medicine gives statements on investigator-driven medical research plans within the faculty, where necessary.
 The committee does not consider research proposals that require a statutory statement from the hospital district ethics committee or the National Committee on Medical Research Ethics.

 Research in the health sciences often involves the processing of patients’ or healthy volunteers’ personal and health-related data.
 Such research is guided and governed by general data protection regulations, special regulations regarding medical research (e.g., the Medical Research Act, the Act on Secondary Use of Health and Social Data, the Biobank Act and the Act on the Status and Rights of Patients) and the internal policies and guidelines of the University of Helsinki.